 High-speed Internet costs primarily consist of costs for bandwidth connectivity.
-High-speed Internet costs increased \$0.9 million, or 1.7%, and \$3.7 million, or 7.7%, for each of the years ended December 31, 2014 and 2013, respectively.
-The increases in high-speed Internet costs in 2014 and 2013 were primarily to support growth in our fiber to the tower and commercial high-speed data business.
+High-speed Internet costs increased \$3.0 million, or 5.7%, and \$0.9 million, or 1.7%, for each of the years ended December 31, 2015 and 2014, respectively.
+The increases in high-speed Internet costs were primarily driven by increases in circuit costs to support growth in our residential and commercial high-speed data business, but were offset in part by decreases in backbone costs and high-speed Internet content costs.

-Telephone service costs, including delivery and other costs, decreased \$3.6 million, or 6.2%, for the year ended December 31, 2014 and increased \$3.0 million, or 5.5%, for the year ended December 31, 2013.
-Telephone service costs decreased in 2014 primarily as a result of the decrease in subscriber line costs associated with Operation Reliant.
-The increase in 2013 was a result of residential and commercial telephone customer growth.
+Telephone service costs, including delivery and other costs, decreased \$26.5 million, or 48.9%, for the year ended December 31, 2015 and decreased \$3.6 million, or 6.2%, for the year ended December 31, 2014, primarily as a result of the decrease in subscriber line costs associated with Operation Reliant.

 Plant and operating costs consist primarily of employee costs related to wages and benefits of technical personnel who maintain our cable network and provide customer support, outside labor costs, vehicle, utilities and pole rental expenses.
-Plant and operating costs increased \$28.1 million, or 15.8%, and \$12.5 million, or 7.6%, for each of the years ended December 31, 2014 and 2013, respectively. \$12.6 million of the increase in 2014 is related to migration costs associated with Operation Reliant, and \$1.6 million of the increase is related to asset acquisitions.
+Plant and operating costs decreased \$2.4 million, or 1.1%, and increased \$28.1 million, or 15.8%, for each of the years ended December 31, 2015 and 2014, respectively. \$15.2 million of the decrease in 2015 is related to a decrease in costs associated with Operation Reliant, offset in part by the impact of annual salary increases. \$12.6 million of the increase in 2014 is related to migration costs associated with Operation Reliant, and \$1.6 million of the increase is related to asset acquisitions.
 The remaining increase of \$13.9 million is primarily as a result of headcount additions, the impact of annual salary increases and increased overtime levels, an increase in technical costs, and an increase in contract labor.
-The increase in 2013 was primarily as a result of headcount additions, the impact of annual salary increases and increased overtime levels, offset in part by decreased contract labor.
-In addition, operating costs for tower construction management services increased \$5.4 million, which were not fully present in 2012.